huahuayu/evm-local-private-network/README.md

 Scripts to build evm chain local private network.

-By default, it's a 3 node (all of them are miner) network connect with each other.
+By default, it's a 3 node network connect with each other, the first node is miner.

 Supported chain (check out git branchs):